zfhuang99/zfhuang99.github.io/_posts/2025-12-01-rust-with-ai.md

 I've tried various Spec-Driven Development (SDD) tools.
 In fact, the earlier components (such as leader election, proposer, acceptor, and learner) were all implemented following a rigid SDD approach.
 I would start with a requirements markdown, turn it into a design markdown, and then a markdown task list.
 However, I gradually found this process too rigid; making changes along the way and ensuring all documents remained consistent became a headache.

 I've now switched to a more lightweight approach.
-When I work on a feature (e.g., snapshotting), I use `/specify` from **spec skit** [[3]] to generate a spec markdown.
+When I work on a feature (e.g., snapshotting), I use `/specify` from **spec kit** [[3]] to generate a spec markdown.
 This spec consists of a few user stories and acceptance criteria.

 Here is an example user story for snapshotting: